michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0033.md

 ### Definition
 - adj: of or relating to or characteristic of feudalism
 ### Family
-feudal: feudalism, feudalize, feudally, feudatory+;feudalism: feudalisms, feudalistic;feudalistic: feudalistically;feudalize: feudalized;feudatory: feudatories
+- feudal: feudalism, feudalize, feudally, feudatory+
+- feudalism: feudalisms, feudalistic
+- feudalistic: feudalistically
+- feudalize: feudalized
+- feudatory: feudatories
 ### Examples
 - In Scorsese’s film, a gaunt Garfield portrays a priest grappling with a flagging faith while on a mission in 17th century feudal Japan.
 - “A lot of people carry the baggage of tradition and archaic, feudal thinking because that’s the way they were socialized,” Kumari said.